Mjz86/c_colon/mcc.md

 To reduce stack spills,

-to reduce spills , the function signature should also require minimal usage ( thats where overlap optimization comes in) and also ,
+to reduce spills , the function signature should also require minimal usage ( that's where overlap optimization comes in) and also ,

 for reducing braching , most of the branches known in the callee to occur at call site have been moved to the return branch in the callee , the callees return acting like a switch statement to the caller code, but because the return is already a necessary dynamic branch , the cost of 2 branches ( return , and a check of return calue in callee) is reduced  to one.